ajalt/mordant/docs/input.md

   other than Windows.
 - Some key combinations aren't reported because they're intercepted by the terminal app to perform actions like switching tabs or closing the window.
-- On Linux and macOS, the Escape key isn't reported as a key press; instead, it begins a "VTI escape sequence" that the terminal uses to report key presses.
-For example if you press `Escape`, then `[`, then `d`, the terminal will report that as the left arrow key being pressed.
-It's up to you whether you consider this a feature or a limitation.
-- Raw mode is supported on JS or wasmJS targets on Node.js only.
+- For JS or wasmJS targets, raw mode is supported on Node.js only.
 You can also use Node.js's `readline` module to read input with callbacks instead of blocking, or in the browser you can use the `keydown` and `mousedown` events.